DVPDEVS/all.mathematics/README.md

 Everything else follows IEEE standards, simply due to being superstructures utilizing numpy's value types and arrays.

-These bigfloats thus represent, e.g. a `Float8192`, between ∓8191.0 and 0.000...01; an arbitrary variable precision of between 8191 and 0 bits.
+These bigfloats thus represent, e.g. a `Float8192`, between ∓4095.0 and like 0.000...01;
+ \- an arbitrary variable precision between 8191 and 0 bits.
 This is accomplished as described above by considering the value to be Mantissa/2^Exponent+{decimal value}
 That allows for the exponent to define an arbitrary precision, default is 16 bits.
 In exchange, the exponent cannot be negative, as theres a metaphorical 'slice' from MSB to the exponent, which gives the integer portion,